| United States

 powered ship ever built, although a face lift before entering service makes

 it a slightly less obnoxious eyesore.
+Originally named the Richelieu,

 the ship was renamed Charles De Gaulle during construction.
 The Charles